-You may not know it, but if you’re using public Wi-Fi, you’re putting you and your data at risk.
+You may not know it, but if you’re using public Wi-Fi, you’re putting yourself and your data at risk.
 Today we’ll explain how you protect your online privacy and keep your device safe when connected to public Wi-Fi.

 A Brief on basic network types